No one truly knows where the future of tourism is headed as COVID-19 has halted most travel or should we say ‘non-essential travel’.

 1) The Southern Ridges is a 10 km trail connecting 3 parks at the southern ridge of Singapore.
 There are bridges that go as high as 36m above ground and another that zig-zag through the forest.
-At the end of the trail, after a canopy bridge above the trees, visitors can also visit a restored colonial black and white bungalow which has been turned into a war museum - Reflections at Bukit Chandu.
+At the end of the trail, after a canopy bridge above the trees, visitors can also visit a restored colonial black and white bungalow that has been turned into a war museum - Reflections at Bukit Chandu.

-2) Chek Jawa Wetlands is a unique nature spot consisting of sandy and rocky beach, seagrass lagoon, coral rubble, and mangroves located at the eastern end of Pulau Ubin.
+2) Chek Jawa Wetlands is a unique nature spot consisting of sandy and rocky beaches, seagrass lagoon, coral rubble, and mangroves located at the eastern end of Pulau Ubin.
 To get up close to rustic nature, hire a bicycle from the island jetty to get there.